Table of Contents

 The Takeaway

-Postbaccalaureate programs are second-degree programs but do not result in a graduate degree.
+Postbaccalaureate programs are completed after a student earns an undergraduate degree.
 They are often used as a stepping stone for people who are making a career transition or are interested in pursuing higher education, such as medical school.

 SoFi Student Loan Refinance